Valley658/jakkHackToolKit/README.md

 We welcome contributions!
 If you have ideas for new features, bug fixes, or improvements, feel free to submit a pull request or open an issue in the repository.

 ---

+## 📝 Additional Notes

+- Ensure you have the necessary permissions before using this toolkit on any system.
+- Always stay updated with the latest cybersecurity practices and guidelines.
+- Use this toolkit responsibly and ethically to contribute positively to the cybersecurity community.